Replacing Pushrod Tubes & Seals. Collars.

 Sealants are discussed in detail in my http://bmwmotorcycletech.info/chemicalsetc.htm article.

-With the new pushrod tube seals in place; the rod re-attached to the piston, and your sealant applied at the cylinder base, you are ready to reassemble the cylinder and then the head to the engine.
+With the new pushrod tube seals in place; the rod re-attached to the piston, and your sealant applied at the cylinder base (do this exactly as required, in the right place, no brush hairs, ETC ETC), you are ready to reassemble the cylinder and then the head to the engine.
 If you have the large O-ring model, NOW oil it sparingly, just before you are ready to draw up the cylinder to the engine.
 Install the cylinder onto the piston.
 Install the head gasket (be sure the gasket is put on correctly, if wrongly, a small amount of the pushrod hole in the head will be covered by the gasket).
 Reassemble the rocker gear onto the cylinder head, and the 6 nuts, and you are ready to begin tightening.

 I suggest giving a tad of bias (slightly higher torque during INITIAL tightness ...you are not likely even using a torque wrench yet for this) on the two LOWER rocker nuts ...to avoid any slight canting of the cylinder due to the pushrod seals acting like springs.
 Be sure to 'stage' the torqueing of the 6 nuts, in a criss-cross-pattern.
 The exact value of the staging is probably not critical, some use 11 ftlbs and then 18, and topping out at 25 or a maximum of 26 ftlbs, all with a known good torque wrench.
 Just use several stages ...I use four.
 I use 25 ftlbs as the FINAL value on ALL types of airhead cylinders.
 Use of beam wrenches of the type without round dials on them is dangerous to your engine block threads.
 Round dial beam wrenches are extremely costly, and used industrially.
 I suggest you use a KNOWN GOOD tubular torque wrench!...unless you have a really good torque wrench of some other style.
 Although the NON-Nikasil cylinders were originally specified to be torqued higher, don't do it.
 Torqueing above 26 ftlbs is a VERY BAD idea.

 Do NOT try to adjust the collars on the 1981 (?) and later pushrod tubes ...they are brazed in place.
 It is unclear to me exactly when the brazing first began; I believe it was phased-in during the 1981 production year.
 I HAVE seen earlier brazed ones!
 Some literature will state that it was from the 1981 change to Nikasil cylinders.
+Some have said that it started with the R65.
+I, frankly, do not know.
 If you have earlier adjustable ones, you could back them off a bit before assembling the cylinders to the block, and adjust them after you are all done.
-Frankly, I feel these should not be touched at all unless grossly wrong; and setting them too tight to the seals is hard on the seals, particularly the /5 types.
+I think these should not be touched at all unless grossly wrong; and setting them too tight to the seals is hard on the seals, particularly the /5 types.
 A BAD thing would be to bang on them and damage them or the tubes ...or, WORSE, move the tubes.
 Get this all settled BEFORE you bring the cylinder home to the case.
 If you insist, there is a BMW tool to adjust the old style un-brazed pushrod tube collars.
 HOWEVER, a very simple tool from a piece of old electrical conduit can be used to work on the collars.
 See any Clymer's or Haynes for the sketch ...but, again, I feel you should leave the movable version of the collars alone, unless grossly at the wrong distance.
 The collar ring is located about 5 mm below the cylinder base seating plane surface at the highest point.

 One thing you sure want to do is to avoid ever having to replace a pushrod tube, as the process is not pleasant, and a special mandrel tool needed or you can substitute the front axle sometimes, and you may ruin at least one new tube in the learning process.
 Aftermarket stainless steel ones are the way to go if you do replace them.
 You need a well-fitting mandrel.
 Seibenrock makes one.
 More information later in this article, because some of you WILL someday replace tubes.
 Perhaps yours are rusting or leaking.
 Further down this article are details on how to replace the pushrod tubes.